simbricks/.github/profile/README.md

 ### GitHub

 Another options to ask questions or receive technical support is by using GitHub issues or discussions.
-For this simply open an issue or start a discussion in our [SimBricks core repository](https://github.com/simbricks/simbricks). **The other SimBricks related repositories, like the forked simulator repositories, are not currently monitored.
-In case you have a question regarding one of these repositories feel free to open an issue or discussion in our core repository.**
+For this simply [open an issue](https://github.com/simbricks/simbricks/issues/new) or [start a discussion](https://github.com/simbricks/simbricks/discussions/new/choose) in the [SimBricks core repository](https://github.com/simbricks/simbricks). **The other SimBricks related repositories, including the forked simulators, have issues and discussions disabled.
+Please also use the issues and discussions in the core repo.**